mattwydra/projects/README.md

 ### **Discord Bot: Hopecore**
 A bot designed to spread positivity and motivation, featuring custom daily reminders and image-based responses.
 - Randomized motivational quotes and images.
 - Special modes for 'daily reminders' using unique assets.
+- I created a [demo](https://mattwydra.github.io/projects/discord_bots/hopecore_v1/browser_demo/index.html) that mimics the bot's behavior.
+Although the demo is web-based, the bot operates similarly (creating a quote/image pair and returning it to the user).

 ### **Planned Projects**
 - **To-Do List & Calendar Reminder App**: A tool for managing events, tasks, and reminders, complete with motivational elements.